mich930/chess/README.md

 # Chess
- This is a simple chess bot wrote in Python with the help of python-chess.
+ This is a simple chess bot written in Python with the help of python-chess.
  I advise using pypy when running it to speed it up, otherwise it may flag often.
- You can try playing it on lichess.org/@/robocik when its actually running.
+ You can try playing it on lichess.org/@/robocik.

 ## Features:
  - Negamax algorithm with alpha-beta pruning